 - Irish National Action Plan on Antimicrobial Resistance (iNAP) (2017-2020)

 - Antiparasitic Resistance Action Plan (2021-2025).
-AHI has contributed a series of actions to the draft plan that will be published in the near future.
+AHI has contributed to a series of actions as part of this action plan.

 - AgClimatise: A Roadmap towards Climate Neutrality.
 The majority of the measures listed under Action 5 on Animal Health are being addressed through existing or developing AHI programmes and activities.
 The goal of increasing the proportion of herds engaged in milk recording (Action 3) is also a key element of our CellCheck programme.